felix-lang/felix/doc/packages/toolchain.rst

        ;
        var toolchain = toolchain-maker config;
        println$ #(toolchain.whatami);

+       // THIS DOES NOT SEEM RIGHT, we're copying headers from share/src
+       // into share/lib/rtl
+       //
+       // previously we copied into host/lib/rtl but that's even wronger
+       // because only calculated configuration headers go there
+       //
+       // the thing is, the share directory is supposed to be read-only,
+       // and the files in it immutable, so the contents should already
+       // have been put there direct from the repository
+       //
+       // of course, for add on packages, share may need updating ..
+       // its all confusing :)
+       //
+       // Leave this in there for now because demux is not actually packaged.
+       // the fbuild process has put stuff in share already though!

        var headers = db.getpkgfielddflt ehandler (pkg,"headers");
        if headers == "" do headers = r".*\.h(pp)?"; println$ "copying all header files"; done var hsrc, hdst = "","";